 How to Cite and Reprint KFF Materials

-The Kaiser Family Foundation’s website, kff.org, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 United States License which allows for the sharing of our information with proper attribution and without alteration.
+The Kaiser Family Foundation’s website, kff.org, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License which allows for the sharing of our information with proper attribution and without alteration.
+You may reprint our materials if your readers will not be charged for access (with the exception of tuition or course pack fees).
 All original Kaiser Family Foundation content is copyrighted material.

 KFF materials may be reprinted, in whole or in part, without written permission, as long as they are not altered.
 We do not charge for reprints.